qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 -------------------------
 Creates geometries which enclose the features from an input layer.
 The features can be grouped by a field.
-The output layer will then contain one feature per grouped value with a minimal geometry covering just the features with matching values.
+The output layer will then contain one feature per group value with a geometry (MBB) that covers the geometries of the features with matching value.

 The following enclosing geometry types are supported: